PHPMailer/PHPMailer/UPGRADING.md

 ## PHP Version

-PHPMailer 6.0 requires PHP 5.5 or later, and is fully compatible with PHP 7.0.
-PHPMailer 5.2 supported PHP 5.0 and upwards, so if you need to run on a legacy PHP version, see the [PHPMailer 5.2-stable branch on Github](https://github.com/PHPMailer/PHPMailer/tree/5.2-stable).
+PHPMailer 6.0 requires PHP 5.5 or later, and is fully compatible with PHP versions all the way up to 8.4.
+PHPMailer 5.2 supported PHP 5.0 and upwards, so if you need to run on a legacy PHP version, see the [PHPMailer 5.2-stable branch on Github](https://github.com/PHPMailer/PHPMailer/tree/5.2-stable), but bear in mind that this branch is no longer maintained.

 ## Loading PHPMailer